 Don't eat at the company canteen.
 In so far as possible, see that you're not listed on company materials as part of the organisation.

 If you have a management role, make it clear in written form that this is strictly related to the project you have contracted for.
-In general, it is best to avoid written materials that put you in the light of being an employee in any way; this is just the sort of thing the Revenue will find six years later.
+In general, it is best to avoid written materials that put you in the light of being an employee in any way; this is just the sort of thing HMRC will find six years later.

 If you think it's not worth the trouble, think again.
 Imagine when you get a tax audit six years later and you have to spend hours of time and lots of money fighting a review from the local tax inspector.
-Sure, your chances in court are very good, as the Revenue nearly always loses.
-But the time and anxiety you will waste over it are far greater than what you will endure by avoiding the company canteen.